Extract from a YouTube URL

 Pull hooks, structure, strong phrasing, and pacing from the transcript so the video becomes a reusable creator script reference.

-When raw subtitle tracks are available, ask Kollab to return an SRT file alongside the cleaned transcript, summaries, notes, or review artifacts.
+Ask for a clean TXT transcript first.
+When raw subtitle tracks are available, request an SRT file alongside summaries, notes, or follow-up outputs.

-Kollab packages the YouTube URL, caption language preferences, timestamp needs, and follow-up instructions into one prepared task.
+Kollab packages the YouTube URL, caption language preferences, timestamp needs, download format, and follow-up instructions into one prepared task.

 Add a YouTube video, Shorts, embed, or youtu.be link.